 If the U-SIG field indicates a valid CRC, and the PHY Version Identifier or the BSS color or the UL/DL does not contain an intended value, or the constellation of the 2nd symbol of the U-SIG is QBPSK, PHY entity shall issue a PHY-RXSTART.indication(RXVECTOR) then issue a PHY-RXEND.indication(Filtered).

-If the U-SIG field indicates a valid CRC and the U-SIG field indicates a Reserved-Validate U-SIG indication, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive and maintain PHY-CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in L-SIG as defined in Equation (36-1yy) unless it receives a PHY-CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 35.6 (Spatial reuse operation).
-A Reserved-Validate U-SIG indication is defined as TBD or any other U-SIG field bit combinations that do not correspond to modes of PHY operation defined in Clause 36 (Extremely High Throughput (EHT) PHY specification).
+If the U-SIG field indicates a valid CRC and the U-SIG field indicates a Validate U-SIG indication, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive and maintain PHY-CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in L-SIG as defined in Equation (36-1yy) unless it receives a PHY-CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 35.6 (Spatial reuse operation).
+A Validate U-SIG indication is defined as a Validate field in the U-SIG being set to 0 or a field value of a field in the U-SIG being set to a Validate state.

+The PHY entity shall not process the Disregard bits.

-If the U-SIG field indicates a valid CRC and the U-SIG field indicates a Reserved-Ignore U-SIG indication, the PHY entity shall continue processing the U-SIG and behave as if a reserved U-SIG indication is not indicated.
-A Reserved-Ignore U-SIG indication is defined as TBD.
+If the U-SIG field indicates a valid CRC and the U-SIG field indicates a Disregard U-SIG indication, the PHY entity shall continue processing the U-SIG..
+A Disregard U-SIG indication is defined as a Disregard field in the U-SIG being set to any value or a field value of a field in the U-SIG being set to Disregard state.

 If the U-SIG field indicates an invalid CRC, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive and maintain PHY-CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in L-SIG as defined in Equation (36-1yy), unless it receives a PHY-CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 36.10 (Spatial reuse operation).